top of page

 Sweet Home Chicago, and Love In Vain.

 Since the blues originated in the Delta and Robert Johnson is the King of the Delta Blues, wouldn't that make him King Of The Blues?
-Just a thought
+The distinction is made because from where the blues orginated grew other styles of blues based on where it's from such as Chicago Blues and Texas Blues.

 My Blues Pilgrmage